Interlibrary Loan FAQs

 I got an email telling me my book arrived but when I came to the library it wasn't there.
 Where is it?

 OSU-Tulsa uses OCLC, the international standard library cataloging and interlibrary loan network.
 OCLC's Interlibrary Loan participants number roughly around 18,000 libraries.
 The number includes most major university and research libraries, public libraries, medical libraries and many specialized libraries in the US and around the world.
-Sure, Harvard, UCLA, Princeton are there but they charge $25 to lend or copy something for us so if we can get it somewhere else we will.

 No library (not even the OSU Stillwater library) can have or anticipate every need (but we try!).
 Libraries participate in layers of formalized reciprocal agreements that set the rules and guidelines for interlibrary lending and borrowing.
 These rules delegate responsibilities, sets limits and determine charges (if any).
 They establish protocols of which libraries are consulted as resources of first and last resorts trying whenever possible not to over burden a single library.
 Agreements of this type are made at the local, state, regional and national level.
 Because of the cooperative nature of this enterprise, all agreements must be mutually followed to ensure the future availability of resources.